pavloomelchenko/AWS-CSA-2019-study-notes/Course/Route53/README.md

 ### [Routing policies available in AWS](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html)

-* Simple routing policy: Use for a single resource that performs a given function for your domain.
-You can have 1 record with multiple addresses.
+* Simple routing policy - random server returned form multiple ones mapped to single NS record
 * Weighted routing policy: Use to route traffic to multiple resources in proportions that you specify.
 You can send 40% of the traffic on one IP and 60% to another IP.
-* Latency routing policy: Use when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the best latency.
+* Latency routing policy: Use when you have servers in multiple AWS Regions and you want to route traffic to the server that provides the best latency.
 * Failover routing policy: Use when you want to configure active-passive failover.
 You need to create a health check before.
 * Geolocation routing policy: Use when you want to route traffic based on the location of your users.
 * Multivalue answer routing policy: Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
+Also possible to use healthchecks (this will exclude unhealthy servers from response)
 * Geoproximity routing policy: Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.
+This is complex(manually constructed) set of links, that directs traffic based on locations of users, locations of your servers, biases.